The Private Equity Review: Argentina

 ii Operation of the market

 Management equity incentive arrangements in the local market follow international standards, in general.
 These include the payment of bonuses and the granting of stock option plans, restricted stock units or similar.
-Normally, these incentives are a linked to a foreign issuer, which acts as a holder of the local company.
+Normally, and because of certain rigidities in the foreign exchange market, these incentives are a linked to a foreign issuer, which acts as a holder of the local company.

 After identifying the target, a due diligence process is normally conducted.
 The parties may or may not sign a letter of intent, memorandum of understanding or similar.